-Inventors produced the very first solar collector In 1908, bearing a resemblance to the solar collectors commonly used today.
+Inventors produced the very first solar collector In 1908, bearing a resemblance to the current solar collectors.
 The world experienced a shortage of energy during World War 2.
 In turn, leading to an increase in passive solar buildings in the USA.

 At this early stage of use, the solar efficiency was only 4%.
-Far lower than the 20% we see today.
+Far lower than the 20%+ we see today.
 However, this proved the catalyst for more solar-powered devices becoming readily available on the market.